cynraw/MERN/React/README.md

 # REACTJS
 - React apps are made out of components.
 A component is a piece of the UI (user interface) that has its own logic and appearance.
+- It focuses on breaking down the UI into reusable components that manage their own state.
 - A component can be as small as a button, or as large as an entire page.

 ### Creating and nesting components